 The most common side effect is soreness at the injection site.
 Fainting can sometimes occur, mostly in teenagers.
 Serious side effects are extremely rare.
 Teenagers need a dose of meningococcal B vaccine at age 16, in either a 2- or 3-dose series.

 Tdap vaccine is the adolescent and adult formulation of the DTaP vaccine that children receive in infancy, which protects against tetanus, diphtheria, and pertussis.

 Influenza is a respiratory infection that can cause fever, headache, sore throat, muscle aches, and fatigue.
 Each year in the U.S., thousands of people die from influenza and its complications, including healthy children and adults.
-Everyone age 6 months and older is recommended to receive influenza vaccine yearly.
-The first year a child under 9 years old receives influenza vaccine, he or she needs a second dose one month later.
+Everyone age 6 months and older is recommended should receive influenza vaccine yearly.
+The first year a child under 9 years old receives influenza vaccine, he or she will need a second dose one month later.